ehetherington/libtinylogger/guide/levels.md

   <message>finest level</message>
 </record>
 </log>
 ```

-Re-read by a log reader:
+Re-read by a log reader: Notice that the standard java levels are recognized
+as expected, and the numeric ones are also accepted.

 ```
 Jun 15, 2020 5:01:15 PM xml-levels.c main